Gemechu-ge/Encryption-Decryption-Tool/README.md

    - Use the "Copy Encryption" button to copy the encrypted text to your clipboard.
    - Use the "Copy Decryption" button to copy the decrypted text to your clipboard.

+##Usage Notes
+RSA Limitation: Only 214 bytes of plaintext can be encrypted at once.
+For larger data, consider a hybrid approach (e.g., encrypt with AES, then encrypt the AES key with RSA).
+Security: Do not commit private_key.pem or public_key.pem to version control.
+They are ignored by .gitignore.

 ## Project Structure
 ```
 encryption-app/